mishraabhay2010/documents/docs/runbuild.md

-# Onboarding Tutorial for New Joiners in the team
+# Onboarding Tutorial for New Joiners

 ## Part 2: Project Run, Build, and Deployment